Gertjan423/index_test_course/chapter3.md

 *** =sct

---- type:NormalExercise lang: xp: skills:
+--- type:NormalExercise lang:r xp: skills:
 ## Make one last data frame
 Turn this list into a data frame

 *** =instructions